-Custom Animation
+Animation Pane

-Custom animation allows more animation choices and control over animation effects.
+By clicking on the Animation Pane, custom features can be applied which allows more animation choices and control over animation effects.
 The process starts by selecting the text or objects you wish to animate.
-Then select the Custom Animation option.
+Then click the Animation Pane option & select Add Animation.

-Figure 6.4 Custom Animation
+Figure 6.4 Animation Pane

-Notice the Custom Animation task pane on the right side of the graphic above.
-This is where we will select the custom animation effects we desire.
+Notice the Animation task pane on the right side of the graphic above.
+This is where the custom animation effects are listed.

-In the example below we have decided to have the selected objects enter in a Diamond pattern.
+In the example below we have decided to have the selected objects enter using the Shape feature.

-Figure 6.5 Entrance Animation
+Figure 6.5 Entrance Animation using the Shape option

-Use the Play button on the Custom Animation task pane to preview the animation scheme you have selected.
+Use the Play button on the Animation Pane to preview the animation scheme you have selected.